spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/01-azure.md

 # Overview

-Following are some of the architectural highlights of Azure clusters deployed by Spectro Cloud:
+Following are some of the architectural highlights of Azure clusters deployed by Palette:

 * Azure cluster resources are placed within an existing Resource Group.
 * Nodes are provisioned within a Virtual Network that is auto-created or preexisting, with one subnet for control plane nodes and one for worker nodes.
 These two subnets are secured with separate Network Security Groups.
 Both subnets can span across multiple AZs.